-A 42-year-old woman with longstanding HIV who is not taking antiretroviral medication presents to clinic for evaluation of visual floaters and blurry vision in her right eye for the past 2 days.
+A 41-year-old man with HIV who is not taking antiretroviral medication presents to clinic for evaluation of visual floaters and blurry vision in his right eye for the past 2 days.
 An urgent ophthalmologic evaluation demonstrates a region of opacified discolored retina involving the optic nerve head extending adjacent to the macula (Figure 1).
-She is diagnosed with sight-threatening cytomegalovirus (CMV) retinitis.
+He is diagnosed with sight-threatening cytomegalovirus (CMV) retinitis.
 The most recent laboratory studies obtained 6 months prior showed a CD4 count of 22 cells/mm3.

-Which one of the following would be recommended as a preferred regimen for the initial treatment of CMV retinitis in this woman?
+Which one of the following would be recommended as a preferred regimen for the initial treatment of CMV retinitis in this man?

 Figure 1.
 Retinal Lesions in a Patient with AIDS